kevin36776/Byte2Bite/Project-Notes/FULL SYSTEM SETUP NOTES.md

 2. Start **Apache** and **MySQL** (these are the only two we need).
 3. Make sure MySQL is running on port **3307** (update Apache and MySQL configs if needed).
 CHECK XAMPP SETUP NOTES FILE

+SETUP DATABASE SCHEMA AND SEED once in phpmyadmin
+1. setup data base called byte2bite_db
+2. within byte2bite_db run the seed.sql query
+should be all green then you did it right.

 ---

 ## Step 2: Run the Flask Backend